-Result 2: strengthened urban recovery and resilience and improved access to basic services in the Syrian Arab Republic
+B. Result 2: strengthened urban recovery and resilience and improved access to basic services in the Syrian Arab Republic

-- 24.75 The subprogramme's work contributed to improved physical access to seven neighbourhoods in four cities in the Syrian Arab Republic and development of 50 neighbourhood action plans for the rehabilitation of water, sanitation and waste management services by municipal authorities and local communities, which exceeded the planned target of improved physical access to four neighbourhoods in two cities in the Syrian Arab Republic and plans developed for the rehabilitation of water, sanitation and waste management services. - 24.76 Progress towards the objective and the target for 2024 are presented in the performance measure below (see Table 24.7).
+75. The subprogramme's work contributed to improved physical access to seven neighbourhoods in four cities in the Syrian Arab Republic and development of 50 neighbourhood action plans for the rehabilitation of water, sanitation and waste management services by municipal authorities and local communities, which exceeded the planned target of improved physical access to four neighbourhoods in two cities in the Syrian Arab Republic and plans developed for the rehabilitation of water, sanitation and waste management services.

+76. Progress towards the objective and the target for 2024 are presented in the performance measure below (see table 7).

-Table 24.7 Performance measure
+Table 7 Performance measure

-2020 (actual) 2021 (actual) 2022 (actual) 2023 (planned) 2024 (planned) Municipal authorities and local communities supported to develop neighbourhood action plans for nine neighbourhoods in two cities in the Syrian Arab Republic through joint participatory area-based planning Improved physical access to seven neighbourhoods in four cities in the Syrian Arab Republic and 50 neighbourhood action plans developed by municipal authorities and local communities for the rehabilitation of water, sanitation and waste management services.
-Nine rehabilitated neighbourhoods and improved access to basic services in two cities in the Syrian Arab Republic Neighbourhood action plans developed or updated in two cities.
+2020 (actual) 2021 (actual) 2022 (actual) 2023 (planned) 2024 (planned) Municipal authorities and local communities supported to develop neighbourhood action plans for nine neighbourhoods in two cities in the Syrian Arab Republic through joint participatory area-based planning Improved physical access to seven neighbourhoods in four cities in the Syrian Arab Republic and 50 neighbourhood action plans developed by municipal authorities and local communities for the rehabilitation of water, sanitation and waste management services. improved access to basic services in two cities in the Neighbourhood action plans developed or updated in two cities.
 Five rehabilitated neighbourhoods and improved access to basic services in two cities in the Syrian Arab Republic.

-Result 3: enhanced sustainable solutions to migration
+C. Result 3: enhanced sustainable solutions to migration

-24.77 Conflicts, food insecurity, the climate crisis and other emergencies have forced over 100 million people to leave their homes in 202212.
+77. Conflicts, food insecurity, the climate crisis and other emergencies have forced over 100 million people to leave their homes in 2022.
 With the crises becoming increasingly protracted, migrants remain displaced for longer periods of time increasing the pressure on cities to facilitate their social and economic inclusion as well as their access to services in a durable and sustainable way.
 The subprogramme has been focusing on designing and implementing programmatic solutions specific to country and regional contexts, promoting a more coherent system-wide response to migrants' needs, from humanitarian assistance to sustainable development solutions, ensuring peaceful integration with host communities.

-- 24.78 The lesson for the subprogramme was that its activities could more holistically address urban migration issues, including through preventive measures to address root causes, given that urban migration is often addressed through more humanitarian and siloed interventions.
+78. The lesson for the subprogramme was that its activities could more holistically address urban migration issues, including through preventive measures to address root causes, given that urban migration is often addressed through more humanitarian and siloed interventions.
 In applying the lesson, the subprogramme will work at both national and local levels to ensure the sustainability of the interventions, through participatory processes bringing together the migrants, host communities, local governments and other partners, including other United Nations agencies.
-The interventions will contribute to improved living conditions in cities and sustainable urban development. - 24.79 Expected progress towards the objective is presented in the performance measure below (see Figure 24.13).
+The interventions will contribute to improved living conditions in cities and sustainable urban development.